Jasmin St. Claire

-Jasmin St. Claire (born October 23, 1972) is an American former pornographic actress.
+Jasmin St. Claire (born October 23, 1970) is an American former pornographic actress.
 She is also known for her work as a professional wrestling personality, most notably for ECW.
 She has made appearances in the world of professional wrestling and such films as Communication Breakdown and National Lampoon's Dorm Daze 2.

 Early life

-Jasmin St. Claire was born on October 23, 1972 in Saint Croix, U.S. Virgin Islands, U.S. She is an American of Brazilian and Russian descent.
+Jasmin St. Claire was born on October 23, 1970 in Saint Croix, U.S. Virgin Islands, U.S. She is an American of Guyanese and Russian descent.

 Film career

 Among her porn films, St. Claire is known for her appearance in World's Biggest Gang Bang 2, a 1996 sequel to World's Biggest Gang Bang, in which she is advertised as performing a record-breaking 300 sex acts with 300 men in a 24-hour period.
 St. Claire later described the video as "among the biggest cons ever pulled off in the porn business," with merely about 30 men "strategically placed and filmed," only ten of whom were actually able to perform sexually on camera.

 St. Claire was interviewed on The Howard Stern Show for her participation in this film, along with Annabel Chong, the previous record holder, both before and after the event.
 She subsequently filmed a second gang bang movie, the 1998 film Jasmin's Last Gang Bang.
 She continued to perform in adult films until 2000, by which time she had appeared in 73 titles.
 She was inducted into the AVN Hall of Fame in 2011.

 St. Claire subsequently briefly acted in non-pornographic independent films.
 Since 2003 she has appeared in a number of direct-to-DVD films, including Communication Breakdown and National Lampoon's Dorm Daze 2.
 She subsequently worked for MetalDarkside, a DVDzine.
-She also hosts the Metal Scene TV show, and is a journalist for Rock Brigade magazine in Brazil.
+She also hosted the Metal Scene TV show, and worked as a journalist for Rock Brigade magazine in Brazil.

 In 2018 she appeared in the horror film Bad Apples.